ADN-DevTech/A360ViewerSamples/WorkflowSamples/iOS/readme.txt

 This sample shows how to use the API to authenticate and then how to upload a file and monitor the translation progress.

+You need to set the API keys in the _UserSettings.h file!

 In order to get a file that can be uploaded it uses the DropBox API to get access to the user's DropBox files.
 To understand how you can enable an application to use the DropBox API, have a look at these articles:
  - http://www.mathiastauber.com/integration-o-dropbox-in-your-ios-application/
  - https://www.dropbox.com/developers/dropins/chooser/ios